kpaule/PoE_Chaos_Helper/readme.md

 ﻿# Chaos Helper
-- Automatically adjusts item filter
+- Automatically adjusts item filter with customizable template
+- Notification when item filter has to be refreshed.
 - Highlights full chaos recipe items with overlay
 - Can be configured for every resolution
 - User Friendly settings